-91. The on-site inspection concludes with a final feedback meeting with the school.
-Those connected with the school who are likely to attend include:

-- the headteacher and other senior leaders agreed by the lead inspector and headteacher - the chair of the governing body, board of trustees or local governing body as appropriate and as many governors as possible - in an academy that is part of a multi-academy trust, at least one representative of the board of trustees - a representative from the local authority (for maintained schools) or academy sponsor and/or the designated responsible body. - 92.
-During this meeting, the lead inspector will ensure that the headteacher and governors are clear: - about the provisional grades awarded for each key judgement; sufficient detail must be given by the lead inspector to enable all attendees to understand how judgements have been reached and for governors to play a part in beginning to plan how to tackle any areas for improvement - that the grades are provisional and so may be subject to change as a result of quality assurance procedures or moderation and must, therefore, be treated as restricted and confidential to the relevant senior personnel (as determined by the school); they must not be shared beyond the school's leadership team and governors (including those unable to attend the final feedback meeting); information about the inspection outcomes should be shared more widely only when the school receives a copy of the final inspection report - that the main findings of the inspection and the main points provided orally in the feedback, subject to any change, will be referred to in the text of the report, although the text of the report may differ slightly from the oral feedback - about any recommendations for improvement - about the reasons for recommending an external review of governance and/or an external review of the use of the pupil premium (where applicable) and reference to the fact that this will be followed up at the next inspection - that, on receipt of the draft report, they must ensure that the report remains restricted and confidential to the relevant senior personnel (as determined by the school, but including governors) and that the information contained within it is not shared with any third party or published under any circumstances - that the headteacher is invited and encouraged to complete the postinspection survey - about the implications of the school being placed in a category of concern where this is relevant
+- 90. The on-site inspection concludes with a final feedback meeting with the school.
+Those connected with the school likely to attend include: - the headteacher and other senior leaders agreed by the lead inspector and headteacher - the chair of the governing body, board of trustees or local governing body as appropriate and preferably as many governors as possible - in an academy that is part of a multi-academy trust, at least one representative of the board of trustees - a representative from the local authority, academy sponsor and/or the designated responsible body. - 91.
+During this meeting, the lead inspector will ensure that the school is clear: - about the provisional grades awarded for each key judgement - that the grades are provisional and so may be subject to change as a result of quality assurance procedures or moderation and must, therefore, be treated as restricted and confidential to the relevant senior personnel (as determined by the school); they must not be shared beyond the school's leadership team; information about the inspection outcomes should be shared only when the school receives a copy of the final inspection report - that the main findings of the inspection and the main points provided orally in the feedback, subject to any change, will be referred to in the text of the report

-- where a school requires special measures, whether NQTs may be appointed42 - about the procedure for making a complaint about the inspection. - 93.
-Where the school is judged as requires improvement (overall effectiveness grade 3), inspectors should indicate that Ofsted has published a report, 'Getting to good: how headteachers achieve success',43 that sets out the strategies used in schools that have improved to good or outstanding.
-Inspectors should also direct schools to Ofsted's section 8 handbook.44
+- about any recommendations for improvement - the reasons for recommending an external review of governance and/or an external review of the use of the pupil premium (where applicable) and reference to the fact that this will be followed up at the next inspection - that, on receipt of the draft report, it must ensure that the report remains restricted and confidential to the relevant senior personnel (as determined by the school) and that the information contained within it is not shared with any third party or published under any circumstances - that it is invited and encouraged to complete the post-inspection survey - about the implications of the school being placed in a category of concern where this is relevant - where a school requires special measures, whether NQTs may be appointed - about the procedure for making a complaint about the inspection. - 92.
+Where the school is judged as requires improvement (overall effectiveness grade 3), inspectors should indicate that Ofsted has published a report, 'Getting to good: how headteachers achieve success', that sets out the strategies used in schools that have improved to good or outstanding.
+Inspectors should also direct schools to Ofsted's section 8 handbook.